-Tommy Devito Brings Crowds To Wayne's Primo Hoagies
+Tommy DeVito Brings Crowds To Wayne's Primo Hoagies

 Videos uploaded to Instagram show dozens of people waiting outside to meet the Cedar Grove native and Big Blue starter, who graduated from Don Bosco.

-In honor of DeVito's love for his mother's chicken cutlets, Primo Hoagies is offering 15 percent off on all primo size chicken cutlet hoagies.
+In honor of DeVito's love for his mother's chicken cutlets, Primo Hoagies offered 15 percent off on all primo size chicken cutlet hoagie on Tuesday.

 Have photos with TD?
 Email clevine@dailyvoice.com